SwaroopSai23/Visualizing-US-Natural-Disaster-Declarations-Trends-and-Patterns-/Power BI/README.md

 📊 Dashboard Development Using Power BI

-An interactive dashboard was developed in Power BI to analyze disaster declaration trends and patterns effectively.
+An interactive dashboard solution was developed in Power BI to analyze disaster declaration trends and patterns effectively.
 The dashboard creation process included the following steps:

 Loaded the cleaned dataset into Power BI Desktop.